MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] By preventing advisors from recommending fee-based structures.
 - [ ] By mandating that advisors only charge commissions for trades.

-> **Explanation:** CFRs emphasize fee transparency, conflict-of-interest management, and ensuring the recommended account type genuinely serves the client’s needs.
+> **Explanation:**( CFRs emphasize fee transparency, conflict-of-interest management, and ensuring the recommended account type genuinely serves the client’s needs.)

----

 ### What is a key difference between non-managed fee-based accounts and commission-based self-directed accounts?
 - [ ] Commission-based self-directed accounts charge no fees whatsoever.